 2: THE FINGERINGS:

 Many of the fingerings in both the Klengel and Rose editions seem to make the piece unnecessarily difficult, especially for small-handed cellists.
-The cellofun edition very often uses different fingering suggestions to those offered in the Klengel and Rose editions, hopefully making the original-key version more easily playable.
+The cellofun original-key edition very often uses different fingering suggestions to those offered in the Klengel and Rose editions, hopefully making the original-key version more easily playable.
 Very often, where Klengel and Rose run up and down the fingerboard, the cellofun fingerings stay in thumbposition and cross the strings.
 To easily compare the fingerings of the three different editions a “comparative score” is offered in which each edition is laid out parallel to the others, in score format.
 It is by doing this comparison that we realize just how many of Klengel’s (often quite bizarre) fingerings were retained by Rose for his edition.
-In fact, Rose’s edition, rather than being a totally new arrangement/edition, is actually just a copy of Klengel’s, with the only difference being a few fingering modifications.
+In fact, we can see clearly that Rose’s edition, rather than being a totally new arrangement/edition, is actually just a copy of Klengel’s, with the only difference being a few fingering modifications.

 3: NOTE/OCTAVE CHANGES: